anil2612coder/maxtron-assignment/README.md

 there are two folder backend and fronend.

+one best feature is dark and light mode

 I created this backend using node.js, express.js, jsonwebtoken, mongodb atlas, mongoose, bcrypt, cors and more create .env file in root of backend and add MONGODB_URI , JWT_SECRET ,